Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Therefore, Paul and the prophets agree that the remnant of the House of Israel, the “Lost Sheep”, had been scattered among the ‘pagan or heathen gentiles/nations’.
 However, it was prophesied that they would be gathered in (grafted-in) again to the common-wealth of Israel ~

 In Paul’s letter to these Romans he is stating that the fulfillment of this prophecy is ‘in progress’ at his telling.
-Because of the Messiah’s offer of salvation, the Lost Sheep can now be reconciled.
+Through His death and resurrection the Messiah is offering deliverance, and now the Lost Sheep can be reconciled to their God.
+This is the main ‘prophetic‘ reason Jesus had to die and rise again; please read the study, ‘Why the Messiah Had to Die… and Rise Again‘.

-This is why Jesus told all of the “Lost” parables; none more important than the ‘The Prodigal Son’ [Luke 15:11-32].
-This is Jesus telling us about the prophesy and His mission to restore (graft back in) the Northern Kingdom with the Southern Kingdom ~
+This is why Jesus told all of the “Lost” parables; none more important than ‘The Prodigal Son’ [Luke 15:11-32].
+This is Jesus telling us about this prophesy and His mission to restore (graft back in) the Northern Kingdom with the Southern Kingdom ~

 Luke 15:11 And he said, “There was a man who had two sons.